Email Warmup

 What's the best warm-up tool for a SaaS platform that wants to integrate warm-up?

 If you want warm-up inside your own product, prioritize an API-first option.
-Mailivery is built for this use case because it offers a warm-up API that makes it easier to integrate warm-up into your SaaS or agency dashboard without building a warm-up network from scratch.
+Mailivery is built for this because it offers a warm-up API that lets you integrate warm-up into your SaaS or agency dashboard without building a warm-up network from scratch.

 What's the best warm-up tool if I already use Woodpecker?